-Kelley J. Halliburton is an attorney in the litigation, construction, and government contracts groups at Shapiro, Lifschitz & Schram.
-She has extensive experience in all aspects of electronic discovery, including managing significant volumes of electronically stored information (ESI) utilizing various electronic review platforms and litigation support systems, and manages the firm’s electronic discovery department.
+Kelley Halliburton works in the firm’s Trial and Construction group and has extensive experience in all aspects of electronic discovery, including managing significant volumes of electronically stored information (ESI) utilizing various electronic review platforms and litigation support systems, and manages the firm’s electronic discovery team.

 Her experience includes work on power and energy construction disputes, construction contract disputes, medical products liability, and antitrust litigation.
-She has been involved in a variety of anti-competitive practices cases including work for one of the four major players in the credit card industry.
-In addition, Kelley has worked on the defense team representing a major client against a group of large retail merchants.
-Her extensive research and analytical capabilities enables her to digest large volumes of complex information and organize and present it in a proficient and effective manner.
+Kelley’s extensive research and analytical capabilities enables her to digest large volumes of complex information and organize and present it in a skilled and effective manner.
 She is focused and articulate while striving to provide clients with optimally organized and coordinated data ensuring the most efficient workflow.

-As an ardent sports fan, Kelley worked in the sports information field at Iowa State University, the University of Florida, and Indiana State University.
-She is an avid fan of Manchester United and the Green Bay Packers and was a cross-country runner in high school and college.
+As an ardent sports fan, Kelley worked in the sports information field at Iowa State University, the University of Florida, and Indiana State University prior to law school.
+She is an avid fan of the Washington Nationals, college basketball and Manchester United and was a cross-country runner in high school and college.

 - Maurer School of Law, Indiana University – Bloomington, J.D., 2005